aslastin/aslastin/README.md

 ## Hi everyone 👋, my name is Aleksandr

-Besides the fact that I'm a cool guy, I'm also a 3rd year student of the Computer Science class at ITMO University.
+Besides the fact that I'm a friendly guy, I'm also a 3rd year student of the Computer Science class at ITMO University.

 Frankly speaking, I'm studying at an _outstanding_ place with an _outstanding_ mates under the guidance of _outstanding_ masters of their craft and I really appreciate this.